-- Make two copies of Just_Lorem_Ipsum_Front.sla . - Rename one as you wish and save the other for backup. - Open yours in Scribus . - Delete pages as you see fit (maybe you don't want blurbs or a preface!) - Type or paste your text into the front matter template. - It is easier to do this in the story editor.
-Select the frame you want to edit, then Cntl-T or Menu-Edit-Edit text.
-I'll wait... - Save your work ofter.
+- Make two copies of Just_Lorem_Ipsum_Front.sla. - Rename one as you wish and save the other one for backup. - Open yours in Scribus . - Delete the pages you don't want (Maybe you don't want blurbs or a preface!) - Type or paste your text into the front matter template. - It is easier to do this in the story editor.
+Select the frame you want to edit, then Cntl-T or Menu-Edit-Edit text. - Save your work often.
 You can set the autosave feature to some short interval, such as five minutes or two minutes for the paranoid... - Export the PDF file.
-Menu-File-Export-Save as PDF,,, (the default settings seem to work fine) . - Open the PDF and admire your handiwork. - Note that the last page is blank.
+Menu-File-Export-Save as PDF,,, (the default settings seem to work fine). - Open the PDF and admire your handiwork. - Note that the last page is blank.
 This is the facing page for the first chapter.